-This course is designed to provide an understanding of chemistry of drugs as they are related to small molecules and biologics, their mechanisms of action, and latest trends in the field of pharmaceuticals discovery.
-Various important concepts such as structure-activity relationships, drug-like properties, computer modeling, combinatorial chemistry, small molecule drugs, biologics and related aspects in relation to new drugs will be covered.
-After completing this course, students will be in a position to take advanced courses in medicinal chemistry, drug discovery, and specialized courses in drug development.
-Students will also have deeper understanding of research in drug discovery and development.
+PHC320 course provides the interdisciplinary learnings related to the chemistry of drugs and some of the advanced technologies for drug discovery as they are related to small molecules and biologics, their mechanisms of action, and latest trends in the field of pharmaceuticals.
+Various important concepts such as structure-activity relationships, drug-like properties, computer modeling, combinatorial chemistry, small molecule drugs, biologics, and related aspects in relation to new drugs will be covered.
+Novel applications such as artificial intelligence in drug discovery will be introduced.
+After completing this course, students may practice entry-level medicinal chemistry with sound synthetic chemistry acquired from other chemistry courses, or take advanced courses in medicinal chemistry, drug discovery, and specialized courses in drug development.
+Students will also have a deeper understanding of drug discovery and development, forming an excellent basis to pursue a career in pharmaceutical sciences.